spritlesoftware/our-website/content/english/airport-management.md

   contents : ""
   bulletpoints:
     - "With SLAs, automation, and customizable workflows in place, every incident is handled quickly and efficiently."
-    - "Assists in monitoring all-natural calamities in order to prevent incidents and protect people and property from harm."
+    - "Assists in monitoring all-natural calamities in order to prevent incidents."
     - "Asset inventory provides a better understanding of your assets and infrastructure."
     - "SDP’s Web interface is designed to be simple.
 Users can choose new services and track the status of those services."
   button: